bartosz-mccormick/bartosz-mccormick.github.io/content/posts/student-accessibility-analysis.md

 ### c) transportion system analyses

 To determine the _reason_ for differences in accessibility, the transportation systems of the cities were analyzed independently of land use.
 For public transport, I determined service frequencies by analyzing GTFS feeds (timetables).
-For cycling, I calculated a bikeability index which was formulated as the proportion of urbanized area accessible within a 3 km network distance relative to to the urbanized area within a 3 km Euclidean buffer.
+For cycling, I calculated a bikeability index which was formulated as the proportion of urbanized area accessible within a 3 km network distance relative to to the urbanized area within a 3 km Euclidean distance.
 As the network distance considers LTS criteria, the measure reflects not only the form of the network but also its suitability for the target users.

 ### ...so which city is better?

 While an accessibility analysis is still not fully sufficient to answer this question, the results indicate that **Leipzig** is superior.

 Students' accessibility was primarily determined by the size of the AoMA.
 As this is a public transport commuter catchment area, its extent is dependent on the form (and quality) of the public transport system and the spatial integration of the university within the system.
-Leipzig University is centrally located while the University of has a more peripheral location.
+Leipzig University is centrally located while the University of Bremen has a more peripheral location.
 Accordingly, in contrast to the University of Bremen, Leipzig University is directly accessible from more, higher frequency tram services as well as rapid transit (S-Bahn).
 Furthermore, travel in all directions is possible.
 Combined, this results in a significantly larger AoMA.

 While the extent of the accessible area is constrained by the AoMA, the degree of accessibility within is highly dependent on the ease of biking.
 Both at the city level and within the AoMA, the city of Bremen is more bikeable than Leipzig.
 Bremen tends to have a higher degree of bikeability and has a more cohesive spatial distribution.